 Vernonia schools are a closed campus.
-This means that students are not allowed to leave school during the school day.
-Exceptions may be granted (pending both parental and administrative approval) for: school-to-work, individual class schedules, extenuating circumstances, and individual considerations.
-Students who drive to school, may not leave campus or visit their vehicle during the school day; including lunch.
+This means that students are not allowed to leave school campus during the school day.
+Exceptions may be granted (pending both parental and administrative approval) for: school-to-work, individual class schedules, extenuating circumstances, and PBIS considerations.
+Students who drive to school, may not leave campus or visit their vehicle during lunch.